kili-technology/kili-python-sdk/docs/sdk/tutorials/ocr_pre_annotations.md

 }
 ```

-Let's authenticate to Kili and create our project:
+Let's authenticate in Kili and create our project:

 ```python